st-tech/fluent-pvc-operator/README.md

   - Users do not define this Custom Resource.

 ## Usage
-Put `fluent-pvc-operator.tech.zozo.com/fluent-pvc-name: <YOUR_DEFINED_FLUENT_PVC>` in the annotations of your pod, then fluent-pvc-operator processes the pod as a target.
+Put `fluent-pvc-operator.tech.zozo.com/fluent-pvc-name: <YOUR_DEFINED_FLUENT_PVC>` in the labels of your pod, then fluent-pvc-operator processes the pod as a target.

 ```
 apiVersion: v1
 kind: Pod
 metadata:
-  annotations:
+  labels:
     fluent-pvc-operator.tech.zozo.com/fluent-pvc-name: fluent-pvc-sample
   name: your-pod
 spec: